52 Weeks From Today

 What Date Is 52 Weeks From Today?

-52 weeks from today, Wednesday, May 13, 2026, is Wednesday, May 12, 2027.
+52 weeks from today, Wednesday, July 8, 2026, is Wednesday, July 7, 2027.
 That works out to exactly 364 days, of which 260 are weekdays (Monday–Friday) and 104 are weekend days.
-Both today and the target date fall in spring, so this calculation stays within the same astronomical season.
+Both today and the target date fall in summer, so this calculation stays within the same astronomical season.

 Fifty-two weeks from today — 364 days — is one day shy of a full calendar year (which is 365 or 366 days).
 The 52-week year is the basis for most weekly business reporting (52-week stock highs and lows), annual lease agreements expressed in weekly terms, and full-year fitness or savings programs structured as weekly milestones.